eddiewentw/windowSize/README.md

 # windowSize
-show the size of your device

-It will show the width and height of your device.
+This web will show the width and height of your device.